 - 9. The nurse is caring for a patient who is not responding to medical treatment.
 The intensivist holds a conference with the family, and a decision is made to withdraw life support.
-The nurse's religious beliefs are not in agreement with withdrawal.
-However, she assists with the process to avoid confronting the charge nurse.
-Afterward she feels guilty and believes she "killed the patient."
-This scenario is likely to cause:
+The nurse's religious beliefs are not in agreement with the withdrawal of life support.
+However, the nurse assists with the process to avoid confronting the charge nurse.
+Afterward the nurse feels guilty for "killing the patient."
+This scenario is likely to cause

 - a. abandonment.

 - b. family stress.

 - c. moral distress.

 - d. negligence.